Back to blog home

 By providing principles and practical implementation guidelines at both the team and organization level, the AI Bill of Rights creates a framework for communication and knowledge transfer between users, businesses, and developers.
 Whether a data scientist, lawmaker, CEO, or user, it is our job to engage in the process provided by the AI Bill of Rights to create trustworthy AI systems that protect our fundamental rights.

-Try Fiddler today to see how we can help you build responsible AI.
+Request a demo to see how we can help you build responsible AI.